FKPX3118/DAHAKA-s-Filter/README.md

 - <details>
   <summary><i>Click to see more</i></summary>

-  ### For Devs or you can download here
+  ### For Devs or you can manually download here
-  >Filter Includes Only Tiering, Style, and Strictness
+  >Filter Includes Only Tiering, Style, Strictness, w/wo SoundPack
   >
   >The filters from GitHub do **NOT** auto-update.
 Please check the commit history for updates.